Developer-KMJ/MLAlchemy/Datasets/ImageNet_Mini/README.md

 1) Navigate to your project's root directory.
 2) Run the script using python imagenet_mini.py.

+Afterward you may want to create a tar file and upload it to a directory for your future download.
+To create the tar file use the following command: tar -cvzf imagenet_mini.tar.gz ./imagenet_mini
 ```

 The script will download the validation tar file to the execution location and create the following directory structure: